Vishak27/MLOps-4-mlflow-Lab/README.md

 - **Models tab**: Check registered model in Production stage
 - **Metrics**: RMSE, MAE, R² scores for each run
 - **Parameters**: Hyperparameters used in each experiment

+(Note: This is a modification of the original lab from "ML with Ramim" where the work was on iris dataset - here the work is done on the wine dataset)